 Since 2008, Adtalem Global Education and Junior Achievement have worked together to inspire young people to succeed in a global economy.
-In the 2017-2018 school year, 62 Adtalem employees volunteered to teach students in 139 classrooms.
+Adtalem employees regularly volunteer to teach students lessons on financial literacy and workforce readiness.

 “Junior Achievement is fortunate to be a long-time partner of Adtalem in our efforts to inspire and prepare young people to succeed in a global economy.
 Adtalem has played an invaluable role in helping our students prepare for careers.”
 Derek Ernst, Vice President of Operations, Junior Achievement of Chicago

-In addition to financial support, Adtalem students, faculty and colleagues give back to our communities by participating in philanthropic opportunities and donating their time throughout the year at corporate and campus-supported events.
-Adtalem holds an annual “Month of Service,” providing a paid work day for colleagues to volunteer with a charitable organization of their choosing.
-Many of our colleagues, including senior leaders, also lend their expertise to the community by participating on nonprofit boards or by speaking on panels at community events.
+Our team is passionate about giving back to the communities in which we work, live and teach, and to helping those in need.
+Around the world we collectively use our skills and volunteer our time in fulfillment of our values.
+Adtalem students, faculty and employees participate in philanthropic opportunities throughout the year at corporate and campus-supported events.
+Adtalem holds an annual “Month of Service,” providing a paid work day for employees to volunteer with a charitable organization of their choosing.
+Many of our employees, including senior leaders, also lend their expertise to the community by participating on nonprofit boards or by speaking on panels at community events.

-Adtalem Global Education recognizes that uplifting a community often requires philanthropic support, and that is why we are committed to giving back through both our 501(c)(3) charitable arm, the Adtalem Global Education Foundation, and through corporate support of non-profit and civic organizations that promote economic and workforce development, support community health and well-being, improve and increase educational access, encourage innovation, and support members of the U.S. Armed forces and their families.
+Adtalem Global Education recognizes that uplifting a community often requires philanthropic support, and that is why we are committed to giving back through both our 501(c)(3) charitable arm, the Adtalem Global Education Foundation, and through corporate support of non-profit and civic organizations that promote workforce development, strengthen community health and well-being, improve educational access and equity, and inclusion.

-The Adtalem Assistance Fund supports the colleagues and students of Adtalem Global Education’s institutions and companies who are in need.
-Most recently, donations to the site benefitted members of the Adtalem community who were affected by the hurricanes across the Caribbean and in Texas, as well as those in our community affected by the California wildfires.
+The Adtalem Assistance Fund supports the colleagues and students of Adtalem’s institutions and companies who are in need.
+Donations to the fund have benefitted members of the Adtalem community affected by hurricanes across the Caribbean and southern US, as well as those in our community affected by wildfires.